Sunoo/homebridge-camera-ffmpeg/configs.md

 If you want to share a configuration you have tested, submit a [Tested Configuration Issue](https://github.com/Sunoo/homebridge-camera-ffmpeg/issues/new?assignees=&labels=tested+config&template=tested_config.md) and it will be added to this list shortly.

-Despite what some older posts and comments you come across may mention, it is strongly recommended that you do not use the `-re` setting in your source, as it is known to cause problems with live sources.
+Keep in mind that many configs on this site were written for older versions of the plugin, and may require tweaks for the current version.
+Also, while many of these configs use the `-re` setting in the source, the FFmpeg developers recommend against using that for live sources, so I'd suggest first trying without that set.
+If you have any updates for any of these configs, please open an issue on the GitHub page.

 Users have submitted {{ site.configs | size }} configurations: